larskanis/eventbox/README.md

 end
 ```

-Although there are no mutex or condition variables in use, the implementation is guaranteed to be thread-safe.
+Although there are no mutex or condition variables in use, the implementation is thread-safe.
-The key feature is the {Eventbox.yield_call} method definition.
+This is due to the wrapping that is activated by {Eventbox::Boxable.async_call async_call} and {Eventbox::Boxable.yield_call yield_call} prefixes.
-It divides the single external call into two internal events: The event of the start of call and the event of releasing the call with a return value.
+The {Eventbox::Boxable.yield_call yield_call} method definition divides the single external call into two internal events: The event of the start of call and the event of releasing the call with a return value.
-In contrast {Eventbox.async_call} defines a method which handles one event only - the start of the call.
-The external call returns immediately, but can't return a value.
+In contrast {Eventbox::Boxable.async_call async_call} defines a method which handles one event only - the start of the call: The external call completes immediately and always returns `self`.

 Seeing curly braces instead of links?
 Switch to the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).